 Public Health Reading List

-This website has mirrored my own journey from being focused solely on physical activity to much broader public health issues and as such this reading list is intended as a supplement to more official public health module reading recommendations.
+This reading list is intended as a supplement to more official public health module reading recommendations.

 If readers of this list have any other titles that they think might be suitable additions then I would encourage you to let me know via twitter (@benjanefitness) or by email (firstname.lastname@example.org).

 (update...4/11/16...thanks to all of those that RT'd this tweet and further thanks to the following people that also contributed to this list...@rkfmiller @jonny1990 @C_rouzell and @sridhartweet.
 Check out Sridhar's complementary list here as well) (further updated June, 2018)